What does the Bible say about foreplay and sex in marriage?

 In situations where one spouse declines to engage in sexual activity, notice that God says this should only occur “by agreement.”
 That is, both spouses are to reach agreement together.
 This should eliminate one spouse denying to meet the other’s sexual needs.
 This verse also implies that the spouse who wants to delay that sexual activity should agree when the couple can again engage in sexual activity.
 The passage teaches that the delay must be very short.
 This does not mean that sexual activity should be delayed for weeks or repeatedly delayed.
 Some may think that this places a high demand or expectation on wives and argue that men are the ones who always want sexual activity.
-But such comments are not informed viewpoints and ignores the fact that many women enjoy and desire sexual activity too!
+But such comments are not informed viewpoints and ignore the fact that women enjoy and desire sexual activity too!
 Counselors report that it is not uncommon to find wives who want sexual activity more than their husbands do.
 Notice, that God does not single out women as the ones who decline to engage in sexual activity.
-That is, some men may actually decline more than women.
-In summary, God designed sexual activity to be frequent.
+That is, some men may actually decline more than their wives.

 A number of passages in the book of Proverbs reveals that God also designed sexual activity to be extremely enjoyable.
 The first is Proverbs 5:18-19.

 And rejoice in the wife of your youth.

 As a loving hind and a graceful doe,

 Let her breasts satisfy you at all times;